GenWatt/AddressBook/README.md

 # Overview

 ## Register page
 All inputs are required.
 Country, Country code and phone code data are from [Json file](./AddressBook/wwwroot/Json/CountryData.json), also Postal code need to be in valid format based on selected country standards.
+Country and Phone code is selected automatically based on your language settings in browser.
 ![Register Page](./readme/register.png)

 ## Login page